ironhack-rmt-materials/wd-lesson-guide-and-resources/module 3/w7d2 - a - React - State hook and events.md

     - Hint: you can use classes (className)
   - (bonus) Solve the previous bonus with inline style (research React inline style)
   - Time: 20min.

+- (Extra) add a counter to a component that repeats multiple times (ex.
+User/Movie)
+  - see how the counter of each component is independent (state belongs to the component)